 In September 1996, Systembolaget began sales of bag-in-box cask wine[21] after the European Court of Justice ruled in favour of the Swedish brewery Spendrups who complained that Systembolaget's earlier refusal to sell boxed wine violated the EU's free trade agreement with Sweden.
 By the mid-2000s boxed wine accounted for over half the volume of wine sold at Systembolaget.

-In 2003, an almost free quota (for personal use) was allowed when traveling into Sweden from another EU country, resulting in lower sales for Systembolaget, especially in Scania, which borders Denmark by sea.[citation needed] Increase in Danish prices has resulted in people driving to Germany instead for purchase.
+In 2003, an almost free quota (for personal use) was allowed when traveling into Sweden from another EU country, resulting in lower sales for Systembolaget, especially in Scania, which borders Denmark by sea with a bridge.
+Increase in Danish prices has resulted in people driving to Germany instead for purchase.
 Some cars have been stopped by Swedish police for overweight but not for alcohol import, since four people are collectively allowed to have a total of 800 liters of beer and wine, which is above the allowed load of many standard cars.

 In June 2007, the European Court of Justice ruled that restrictions on the private import of alcohol by postal package were unjustified;[6] as a result, Sweden allowed this some time after.